sergtk/smart_hasher/USAGE.md

                            [--preserve-unused-hash-records]
                            [--norm-case-file-names] [--sort-by-hash-value]
                            [--autosave-timeout AUTOSAVE_TIMEOUT]
+                           [--user-comment USER_COMMENT]

-    This application is to calculate hashes of files with extended features: support of show progress, folders and file masks for multiple files, skip calculation of handled files etc...
+    This is a command line tool to calculate hashes for one or many files at once with many convenient features: support of show progress, folders and file masks for multiple files, skip calculation of handled files etc...

     Application exit codes: